-Furthermore, pupils can be assigned key fobs.
-When presented to a reader, an access control system should provide location and timestamp data.
+Furthermore, these types of access control systems should provide location and timestamp data.
 This helps to maintain visibility of pupils’ whereabouts and can help when dealing with security incidents.

-Staff can be given key fobs granting universal site access, along with authorised entry to staff rooms, IT cupboards and offices containing cash and sensitive information.
+Schools can give staff key fobs granting universal site access, alongside authorised entry to staff rooms, IT cupboards and offices containing cash and sensitive information.

 - Help manage visitor access

 - Maintain visibility on the flow of pupils around the site